Outbreak-analysis/Datsid/README.md

 =======================
 The file `test.R` shows how an epidemic time series can simple be called from the database by refering, for example, to its country and disease name.
 Run `Rscript test.R` for an example.

+Running `glimpse abc.db` gives a summary of the data in the database `abc.db`.